rukasakurai/chat-calling-sample/README.md

 2. Create a new publish profile and select your app name, Azure subscription, resource group and etc.

 ## Issues
-If you run into issues or questions, please feel free to submit a GitHub issue or contact me directly
+If you run into issues deploying the sample, please feel free to submit a GitHub issue or contact me directly